avdi/ppwm/app/views/welcome/_resources.md

 - [tmate](http://tmate.io/) Instant terminal sharing
 - [Nitrous.io](https://www.nitrous.io/) creates an online 'box' for running and editing code, and also runs port forwarding and syncing to your local computer so you can use desktop editors.
 - [TeamViewer](http://www.teamviewer.com/) screen-sharing app for Mac/Windows/Linux, allows remote control and you can change color/quality settings to improve latency.
 Free for personal use.
+- [Motepair](https://atom.io/packages/motepair) Motepair is a Atom package to enable remote pair programming using Atom editor.

 ### Sharing the (commit) credit